 I depart my new home and look warily at the clouds.
 Some precipitation up there and a sprinkle or two where I am as I go around the corner to..... ....Sabino Canyon where my route includes a look at the very dry, Sabino Canyon dam.
 I cross the dry stream bed and get on Sabino Canyon Road for the return to the parking lot, finishing my 3 mile loop hike.
 Next day, I ride past the many farms on Woodland Rd and than head.... ....to the 49er subdivision.
 It's famous for the extensive displays for Halloween and once again.... ....did not disappoint!
 Where do they store all this?
 This is new and creative.
 The use of 12' skeletons is widespread now including.... ...this one.
 The homeowner leaves this out all year.
 For Easter, it's dressed like a bunny, for St. Patricks day like a leprechaun, etc...
 This has my vote as the best presentation.

 My first full day back and an invite to reunite with Jack!
 Missed my buddy the last 6 months and apparently, he has missed me too.
-Great friend, Amy, asked me to look at some outdoor projects I could do (without family options, my afternoons and evenings now have a void) so while in her front yard....unbelievable....a rattlesnake!!!
-I grabbed it with a snake stick thingy, put it in a bucket and we drove it about a mile away to release.
+My friend, Amy, asked me to look at some outdoor projects I could do (without family options, my afternoons and evenings now have a void) so while in her front yard....unbelievable....a rattlesnake!!!
+I grabbed it with a snake stick thingy, put it in a bucket and drove it about a mile away to release.
 The snake means us no harm so killing it will cause me regret.
 Just can't have them this close to the house and Jack.
 I was aching to go hiking but my hiking legs are, not good so selected a short, 2 mile loop that included.... ....a visit to a shallow mine.
 Continuing.... ....I could spot the Phoneline trail against a far canyon wall, here in Sabino Canyon.
 Ahhh, Thimble Peak!
 It was great to get out but my deteriorating cycling legs need attention.

 A beautiful day and I decided to spend part of it at the Denison Bio Reserve doing some running/hiking.
 I selected one of the longer loops that included passing this teepee.
 There is no opening for it, just standing sticks.
 Evidence of the damage done by the emerald ash borer will be around for a long time but fortunately.... ....there are plenty of other species on this acreage.
 This red oak is likely one of the largest in the state.
 The beech trees are magnificent too.
 I finished my 4 mile route, went to my woods to finish a project and the following morning.... ...departed Ohio at 4am, followed by a second day with an early start and stopped once more in Las Cruces, NM before a final 4 hour drive.
 It's great to be back in southern AZ!!!
 Oh those wonderful mountain ranges and colors!